-- Bubble (not to be confused with baubling/bubbling): If a player calling Liner chooses Bubbles, he or she stands in the intersection, bounces a ball and say "Bubbles times n" The number they call is the amount they have to let the ball bounce for before normal game proceeds.
+- Bubble (not to be confused with baubling/bubbling): If a player calling Liner chooses Bubbles, the player or she stands in the intersection, bounces a ball and say "Bubbles times n" The number they call is the amount they have to let the ball bounce for before normal game proceeds.
 If the ball is about to stop bouncing, a player may tap it up.
 After the ball has bounced said number of times, normal play continues with the player whose court it lands on hitting it next.

 - Rocks: If a player calls Rocks, they bounce the ball hard and slam it into an opponent's court, usually a corner to make it harder.
 After the hit has been done normal play proceeds.
 This is also called Footy Rucks because it resembles a ruck contest in Australian rules football.